frozenspider/adsl-watcher/README.md

-router-watcher
+adsl-watcher
 ==============

-Watches the router status, logging connection details to a database.
+Watches the ADSL modem/router status, logging connection details to a database.
-Supports only my personal router/modem models (Upvel UR344AN4G+, Tenda D820B), but extensible framework support is implemented.
+Supports only my personal modem and router models (Upvel UR344AN4G+, Tenda D820B), but extensible framework support is implemented.